Best NBA Stats for Betting: Use These Statistics for Your Wagers

 Teams never want to give opponents a free trip to the charity stripe.
 Staying on the good side of NBA officials is a good way to win games.

 It’s always frustrating when your team allows a carousel of players to the free-throw line.
-These bonus points can end up deciding the points spread at the end of 4 quarters or overtime.
-Note that the Oklahoma City Thunder were one of the most disciplined teams in 2021-22.
+These bonus points can end up deciding the points spread at the end of four quarters or overtime.

 11. Effective Possession Ratio